Amical vs Windows Voice Access

 Writing-first, uniform across apps

 Amical is designed around the moment you want to compose a sentence and have it land cleanly in whatever editor, browser, or chat app you are in.
-It behaves the same in every app on day one, where Voice Access dictation quality and command support can vary noticeably depending on the application you happen to be using.
+It behaves the same in every app on day one, where Voice Access dictation quality can vary noticeably depending on the application you happen to be using.

 Open source and cross-platform